William A. Holtsclaw

 Brief Life History of William A.

-When William A. Holtsclaw was born on 27 June 1860, in Mitchell, North Carolina, United States, his father, Francis Marion Holtsclaw, was 25 and his mother, Sarah Louisa McClurd, was 23.
+When William A. Holtsclaw was born on 27 June 1860, in Mitchell, North Carolina, United States, his father, Francis Marion Holtsclaw, was 25 and his mother, Sarah Louise McClurd, was 23.
 He married Elizabeth Ann Buchanan on 25 December 1881, in Mitchell, North Carolina, United States.
 They were the parents of at least 5 sons and 5 daughters.
 He lived in Mountain Home, Washington, Tennessee, United States in 1860.
-He died on 27 June 1925, at the age of 65, and was buried in Cranberry, Avery, North Carolina, United States.
+He died on 27 June 1925, in Grassy Creek, Mitchell, North Carolina, United States, at the age of 65, and was buried in Cranberry, Avery, North Carolina, United States.

 Photos and Memories (0)